 The Internal Revenue Code requires us to designate a partner, or other person, with a substantial presence in the United States as the partnership representative ("Partnership Representative").
 The Partnership Representative will have the sole authority to act on our behalf for purposes of, among other things, federal income tax audits and judicial review of administrative adjustments by the IRS.
 We have designated our general partner as the Partnership Representative.
-Any actions taken by us or by the Partnership Representative on our behalf with respect to, among other things, federal income tax audits and judicial review of administrative adjustments by the IRS.
+Any actions taken by us or by the Partnership Representative on our behalf with respect to, among other things, federal income tax audits and judicial review of administrative adjustments by the IRS, will be binding on us and all of our unitholders.